Guy Lauzon: 41st Parliament

 Lauzon introduced a bill, C-350, which would ensure any monetary awards owed to an offender as a result of legal action are first used to resolve financial obligations to victims and family members, such as child support dues.

 42nd Parliament

 Lauzon announced on January 26, 2019 that he would not be running in the 2019 election.

+Death

+Lauzon died at a hospice facility in Cornwall, Ontario on June 22, 2025, at the age of 81.
+He was predeceased by his wife Frances, who died in August 2021.